Naveenravi07/audio-scrapper/README.md

 ## Prerequisites

 1. Install Rust and Cargo on your system.
 Follow the instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+2. Install yt-dlp.
+Follow the instructions [here](https://github.com/yt-dlp/yt-dlp/wiki/Installation).
-2. Create a Spotify API app in the [Spotify Developer Dashboard](https://developer.spotify.com) and note down the "Client ID" and "Client Secret".
+3. Create a Spotify API app in the [Spotify Developer Dashboard](https://developer.spotify.com) and note down the "Client ID" and "Client Secret".
-3. Create a .env file in the root dir of the project and paste the ``client_id`` and ``client_secret`` .
+4. Create a .env file in the root dir of the project and paste the ``client_id`` and ``client_secret`` .

 ## Usage